Negarbsh/Bookstore/README.md

 In the "Assignments" folder, you will find the solutions to assignments given during the course.

-## Exams
+## Exam

-In the "Exams" folder, you will find the solutions to the midterm and final of the course.
+In the "Exam" folder, you will find the solutions to the midterm and final of the course.

-## Quizzes
+## Quiz

-In the "Quizzes" folder, you will find the solutions to the quizzes of the course.
+In the "Quiz" folder, you will find the solutions to the quizzes of the course.

 ## Slides